 In this world of anxiety and fear, it is a radical thing to proclaim the eternal security of the believer: One with the Lord, your future is the same as his.
 No one can snatch you from his hand; nothing can separate you from his love.

-“Peter describes Christians who forsook the Lord and were condemned,” they say.
+“Peter writes about Christians who forsook the Lord and were condemned,” they say.
 “So much for once saved, always saved.”

 Hardly a month goes by when I don’t have occasion to talk about 2 Peter 2.
 In this chapter, Peter warns about false teachers who deny the Lord and teach heresy.
 Let there be no doubt he is not referring to Christians.
 These people are slaves of depravity (v.19) who never stop sinning (v.14).
 They are not saints but brute beasts who are condemned to perish (v.12).